The Ark Immigration Clinic at CBST

 CBST’s Ark Immigration Clinic trains volunteers and attorneys to assist with asylum and work permit applications, translation, accompaniment to USCIS interviews, direct support for our immigrant neighbors, and more.

-If you would like to volunteer with the clinic on Wednesday or Thursday evenings, or if you would like to refer an immigrant friend to our clinic, contact Clinic Director Noah Habeeb at sanctuary@cbst.org.
-Be sure to check our calendar for upcoming online Continuing Legal Education (CLE) courses for attorneys and training sessions for non-attorneys!
+If you would like to volunteer with the clinic on Wednesday evenings, or if you would like to refer an immigrant friend to our clinic, contact Clinic Director Noah Habeeb at sanctuary@cbst.org.
+You can also subscribe to our weekly Ark clinic newsletter to learn about upcoming online Continuing Legal Education (CLE) courses for attorneys and training sessions for non-attorneys!

 Our work is possible thanks to support from both individual donors and grants, including the Jonathan Grindell Memorial Fund for Social Justice, the Tikkun Olam Foundation, UnBound Philanthropy, and the City of New York.
 Contribute to support our work.